legitbeep/My-Website/README.md

 # My-Website
-A website containing details about myself!
+A website containing details about myself !

 This website is made using HTML and CSS.

+This website is only static and has no javascript .